6 month diploma in hotel management in nepal

 Why Choose a 6 Month Hotel Management Course in Nepal?

-With dozens of education paths available, why should a young Nepali student seriously consider a 6 month hotel management diploma?
+With dozens of education paths available, why should a young Nepali student seriously consider a 6-month hotel management diploma?
 The answer lies in the intersection of Nepal’s growing economy, global hospitality demand, and the speed at which this course gets you to your first paycheck.

 Growing Hospitality Industry in Nepal